-The CEO spends a significant amount of time working within this political environment to achieve BAWSCA's goals, and requires experienced political support, as well as technical and legal support.
+The CEO spends a significant amount of time working within this political environment to achieve BAWSCA's goals, and requires experienced political help, as much as the technical and legal help.

-Bud Wendell has experience working with local, state and federal government, as well as the private sector.
-He has provided invaluable political and strategic counsel for the past ten years.
+Bud Wendell has years of experience working with local, state and federal government, as well as the private sector.
+He has been a strong right hand as the political and strategic counsel in the past nine years.